-The needle used to administer the stitches is threaded and sterilised.
-Next, it may be wiped in a cotton or gauze that is dipped in rubbing alcohol.
+The needle used to administer the stitches is threaded and sterilized.
+Next, it may be wiped in cotton or gauze that is dipped in rubbing alcohol.
 This keeps it sterile and cools it down.
 There are ready-to-use sutures available as well.

 4. Sewing the wound